Tabla: Construction and features

 The tabla consists of two single-headed, barrel-shaped small drums of slightly different sizes and shapes: baya and daya for left and right drums, respectively.

 The smaller drum, played with the dominant hand, is called dayan (literally "right" side), dāhina, siddha or chattū, but is correctly called the "tabla."
 It is made from a conical piece of mostly teak and rosewood hollowed out to approximately half of its total depth.
 The daya tabla is played by the musician's right hand (dominant hand), and is about 15 centimetres (~6 in) in diameter and 25 centimetres (~10 in) high.
 The drum is tuned to a specific note, usually either the tonic, dominant or subdominant of the soloist's key and thus complements the melody.
-This is the ground note of the raga called Sa (tonic in India music).
-The tuning range is limited although different dāyāñs are produced in different sizes, each with a different range.
-Cylindrical wood blocks, known as gatta, are inserted between the strap and the shell allowing tension to be adjusted by their vertical positioning.
-Fine tuning is achieved while striking vertically on the braided portion of the head using a small, heavy hammer.
+This is the ground note of the raga called Sa (the tonic in Indian music).
+The tuning range is limited, although different dāyāñs are produced in different sizes, each with a different range.
+Cylindrical wood blocks, termed Gatta, are inserted between the strap and the shell allowing tension to be adjusted by their vertical positioning.
+Fine-tuning is achieved while striking vertically on the braided portion of the head using a small, heavy hammer.
 While tabla usually features two drums, a tabla tarang may consist of 10-16 dayas to perform melodies based on several ragas.